integrations/slack/README.md

 You no longer have to switch or redirect to GitHub to perform any actions on issues.
 You can truly create and manage issues from where you collaborate i.e. Slack.

 #### Issue creation experience
-You can now create issue just a click right from the place where you collaborate.
-In any channel/personal app/group or direct chat, you can now click on the three dots (...) at the top right corner of a message and choose 'create github issue' from the list.
+You can now create issue by just a click, right from the place where you collaborate.
+In any channel/personal app/group or direct chat, you can now click on the three dots (...) at the top right corner of a message and choose 'Create an Issue GitHub' from the list.
 This will launch a create issue dialogue.

 <p align="left"><img width="500" alt="CreateIssue" src="docs/images/MessageExtension.png"></p>
 <p align="left"><img width="500" alt="CreateIssue" src="docs/images/CreateIssue.png"></p>